.NET 9 Gotchas!

 So a few things you might want to know, to help you along.

-iOS Objective C Registrar
+New iOS Objective-C Registrar

 On iOS as announced in their Release notes Wiki page, there is a new Objective C registrar, to better support NativeAOT.
 This may cause you issues with binding libraries, which for instance I found with the package ImageCaching.Nuke which I use and maintain.
 That at runtime, with the new registrar, I would get this nice runtime exception as soon as I would call in to the library: